data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 - Bar charts are allow for easy processing of visual information as our eyes compare the end points of the bars to find the largest, smallest and incremental difference
 - Bar charts must always have a zero baseline
-- In general the bars should be wider than the white space between the bars<br>
+- In general the bars should be wider than the white space between the bars

 <div style="textAlign:center;height:45%;width:45%">